brunokim/causal-tree/cmd/new-api-example/README.md

 func (*CausalTree) Clear()               { ... }
 func (*CausalTree) Value() Value         { ... }

-// treeLocation represents a given atom's location in a causal tree. type treeLocation struct {
+// treePosition represents a given atom's position in a causal tree. type treePosition struct {
     tree   *CausalTree
     atomID AtomID

-    // treeLocation stores the last known position within the atoms slice to speed-up searching:
+    // treePosition stores the last known position within the atoms slice to speed-up searching:
     // since atoms can only be inserted, its actual position may only be at or to the right
     // of the latest known position.
     lastKnownPos int